 GROW BIOINTENSIVEŽ CULTURAL INFORMATION: C, W/Matures 17/Harvest 8-12/Yield 10/Spacing 5"

 PLANTING DEPTH: 1.5-3"

-PACKET LABEL INSTRUCTIONS: A cold-hardy field pea- seed early enough in Fall so that plants are 6-8 inches tall before soil freezes for Winter growth (and to protect soil from erosion) and turn them under, or harvest for the compost pile, in the Spring.
-Does well on poor soil & will fix nitrogen in the soil.
+GROWING INSTRUCTIONS: A cold hardy field-pea sow in fall for winter growth (and to protect soil from erosion) & turn them under, or harvest for the compost pile, in the spring.
+Does well or poor soil & will fix nitrogen in the soil.
 For best growth and nitrogen production inoculate the seed before planting.
 Does not need a lot of water or care.
 May self-seed.
 Can be used for cattle fodder.
-Peas can be used dired for soup but are not good for fresh eating.
+Peas can be used dried for soup but are not good for fresh eating.

 ADDITIONAL INFORMATION: Easy to grow and tolerates winter cold